The Report Card:

 This is a plain language summary.
 For original wording, read the Independent External Comprehensive Review.

-The recruitment of the CAF should be restructured, specifically regarding the enrolment and basic training processes.
+• The recruitment of the CAF should be restructured, specifically regarding the enrolment and basic training processes.
 The current structure of the recruitment process is lengthy.
 If there was a probationary period created, this could be used to screen out those who do not meet the expectations of the CAF, overall shortening the recruitment process significantly.
 Additionally, this could modernize the recruitment process.
 Given the time that is invested into training each member is lengthy, by shortening the recruitment timeframe to allow for more screening and an overall improved assessment of members within a probationary period, it may be easier to discharge them earlier for misconduct or not meeting expectations that it would be further into their career.

-There are significant upcoming changes in regard to recruitment, enrolment, and basic training.
+There have been significant changes in regard to recruitment, enrolment, and basic training.
 As outlined in Minister Anand's report, the basic military training qualification is being redesigned to build inclusive teams, focusing on character, professional conduct, individual and team resilience, and military skills.
 This program is also being shortened from 10 weeks to 8 weeks.
 A new upcoming approach to the recruitment process will include a digital applicant portal and IT infrastructure, redesigned medical and security screening processes, improved aptitude testing and Information Sharing Agreement with Immigration, Refugees and Citizenship Canada (IRCC) to increase recruitment of low-risk foreigners.
 Many of these have been underway since May 2024.

 Most recently, a trial was carried out for for bypassing aptitude test (CFAT) for those with degrees/college diplomas.
 More than 3000 recruits had been processed in this way between April and November 2024, and their are plans to extend the trial to other groups.
-More detail on this will be provided in the first EMR of 2025.

 This is a plain language summary.
 For original wording, read the Independent External Comprehensive Review.

-To reduce the current burden on the CAF, there should be some outsourcing of the recruitment functions to civilian experts.
+• To reduce the current burden on the CAF, there should be some outsourcing of the recruitment functions to civilian experts.
 As suggested by Arbour, this could allow for better recruitment and allows CAF members to continue to work within their operational duties.
 Another reason outsourcing recruitment could be beneficial to the CAF in the long term is currently there are no female staff members working at some of the recruitment centres.
 By having a far more representative and diverse face of the recruitment staff, there may be the ability to also recruit diverse members.
 Outsourcing might be the solution to the lack of diversity that is currently represented by the CAF.

 Status: Underway